Skip to content

 • Elbow flick — "come through," your turn to pull on the front

 Call out as well as signal.
 "Hole left," "car right," "slowing" — verbal warnings carry further and reach riders who can't see your hand.
+The best groups do both simultaneously without thinking about it.

 Don't Overlap Wheels

 Overlapping wheels is when your front wheel sits alongside the rear wheel of the rider in front.
 If they move sideways — even slightly — your front wheel gets clipped and you're on the ground.
 There's no recovering from a front wheel touch at speed.
+It's probably the most common cause of crashes in group rides, and it's entirely avoidable.

 Stay directly behind or directly alongside.
 Never in between.